Emma Raducanu vs Shelby Rogers start time: When is Australian Open match?

 When is Emma Raducanu vs Shelby Rogers?

 Raducanu takes on Rogers on the 1573 Arena on Tuesday, as the first round of the Australian Open continues.
-The 21-year-old’s match is scheduled fourth on the show court after two men’s singles matches and a women’s singles tie, so Raducanu could expect to begin her match at some time between 6am GMT and 8am GMT - but it is entirely dependent on the previous matches.
+The 21-year-old’s match is scheduled fourth on the show court after two men’s singles matches and a women’s singles tie, so Raducanu could expect to begin her match at some time after 8am GMT - but it is entirely dependent on the previous matches.

 Australian Open order of play – Tuesday 15 January